DuskNgai/Paper-Notes/Biology/Cryo/cryoEM Concept Check Questions Revised.md

 2. Why/how do optical lenses focus light?

-   > When encountering with atoms, the atoms perform as scattering center.
-As wave encounter with dense material, the wave slows down, and wave length compresses.
-Wave in different paths have the same optical path lengths which means they are all in phase, so they form the image.
+   > Huygens' Principle: When a wave encountering atoms, the atoms perform as scattering centers.
+As a wave encounters dense material, the wave slows down, and wavelength compresses.
+Waves in different paths have the same optical path lengths means they are all in phase.
+So they form the image.

 3. Draw a diagram that shows how a lens can be used to form a magnified image.
 What parameters determine the magnification?

-   > pass.
+   > Pass.
    >
-   > Current, Coil turns.
+   > Focal distance & Object distance.
+If object distance is between 1$\times$ and 2$\times$ of the focal distance, then image distance is larger than 2$\times$ of the focal distance.

 4. How do electron lenses focus electrons?

-   > The electrons along the axis will go straightforward.
-Other electrons will be focused by the magnetic field.
+   > The electrons along the axis go straightforwardly.
+Other electrons will be focused by the magnetic field excited by alternating current.

 5. Why do electron images rotate in an electron lens?

-   > The electrons which are off the axis will be rotated by the magnetic field.
-So the image will be rotated.
+   > Electrons that are off-axis will rotate in a magnetic field.
+As a result, the image will also rotate.

 6. What are the four main components of an electron lens system?
 What does each do?

-   > *Deflector*: Adjust the electrons which are produced by electron gun going along the axis.
+   > *Deflector*: Adjust the electrons produced by the electron gun going along the axis.
    >
-   > *lens*: Focus the electrons.
+   > *Lens*: Focus the electrons.
    >
-   > *Stigmator*: Compensate for asymmetric of magnetic field.
+   > *Stigmator*: Compensate for the asymmetric magnetic field of the lens to pull the electrons to the optical axis.
    >
-   > *Aperture*: Select the electrons that pass through the aperture.
+   > *Aperture*: Select the electrons near the optical axis.

 # 1-3 The column

 1. What are the three main lens systems in an electron microscope called?

-   > Condenser lens system
+   > - Condenser lens system;
-   > Objective lens system
+   > - Objective lens system;
-   > Projector lens system
+   > - Projector lens system.

 2. What is meant by a "conjugate plane"?

-   > The images on conjugate planes have the same wave function with different magnified factor.
+   > The images on conjugate planes have the same wave function with different magnified factors.

 3. What are the special names given to the three independent sets of deflectors?

-   > "gun" deflector
+   > - "gun" deflector
-   > "beam" deflector
+   > - "beam" deflector
-   > "image" deflector
+   > - "image" deflector
-   > "projector" deflector
+   > - "projector" deflector

 4. What current is controlled by the "filament"? "emission"? "spot size"? "intensity"? "focus"? "magnification"?